 Thank you for your interest in pursuing a PhD position at Leiden Observatory.
-Applications are accepted only through our online application site which will open soon for the next round.
+Applications are accepted only through our online application site which is now open for the next round.
 Follow this link for more information.
 The deadline for applications and all letters of recommendation is December 1, 2018.

 Leiden Observatory ("Sterrewacht Leiden"), founded in 1633, is the oldest university astronomy department in the world with a distinguished history.
 The work of famous astronomers such as De Sitter, Hertzsprung, Oort, Blaauw, and Van de Hulst made Leiden an internationally renowned center of astronomical research.